kenlim/fresh-tabula-js/README.md

 #### `extractCsv`

-Use this method to process extracted data from the CSV using `async`/`await`.
+Use this method to process extracted data from PDF asynchronously using `async`/`await`.

 It returns an object in the following format: